cryptoque/symbolic_music_tagger/README.md

 # Symbolic Classical Music Tagger

-**What if we could search classical music not by genre, but by feelings it evokes - drawn from its keys, forms, structure, and interpretive style?**
+**What if we could search classical music not by genre or composer, but by the feelings it evokes - drawn from its keys, forms, structure, and interpretive style?**

 Most classical metadata today fails to capture why we listen.
 Even platforms like Apple Music Classical stop at keys, durations, composer, performer…